neilo40/indigo_troubleshooting/README.md

 The boot process is as follows:
  * LED is green on power up
- * CPU starts POST and sets LED to amber and chimes <validate>
+ * CPU starts POST and sets LED to amber and chimes
  * once POST is complete, CPU sets LED back to green and boot commences

 If the LED stays green then something is preventing the CPU from executing.
 Unfortunately there could be a range of reasons for this